C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 Exercise
 --------

-We want to create a "restriction map" of 2 sequences and konw We do this step by step.
+We want to create a "restriction map" of 2 sequences and know We do this step by step.

 let the following enzymes collection: ::